 1) It's clear there were some members of the community who felt underinformed about the election timeline and process.
 The Hyperledger Charter, section 4.II.a, says "The TSC shall approve the process and timing for nominations and elections held on an annual basis."
 We had created the 2019 Election wiki page and published a timeline there, and announced it on TSC calls, but could have done a better job in ensuring TSC acceptance and buy-in of the process and communication around it.
 Next time, we suggest that the process & timeline be proposed by the HL staff to the TSC and affirmed by a vote, so that the TSC can ensure and represent to the wider community how it's happening and why it's trustworthy.

-have two or three volunteer election observers who are not
+to have two or three volunteer election observers who

-running for the TSC, with whom we can CC on every election-related
+are not running for the TSC, with whom we can CC on every

-Condorcet.
-Apache has election monitors for this purpose.
-Those
+results from Condorcet.
+Apache has election monitors for this

-monitors, of course, will not have access to the raw votes, just
+purpose.
+Those monitors, of course, will not have access to the

 3) Perhaps the biggest source of public confusion, and the